evocn/lambda/content/archetypes.md

 ### Arcane Magic
 You have some knowledge of the nature of the universe, which allows you to bend it to your will.

-In order to cast spells, a Wizard requires materials, written spells, and an arcane focus.
+In order to cast spells, a Wizard require written spells and an arcane focus.
-Their spell book and materials take up 1 Load each, and their arcane focus requires 1 Load as well.
+A spell book and arcane focus each require 1 Load.
-Without any of these essential components, they must make checks to cast any spell, consuming Skill on failure.
+Without either of these components, they must make checks to cast any spell, consuming 1 Skill on failure.

-> Choose 4 of the following spells.
+> Choose 5 of the following spells.
 Intelligence is their governing attribute.

 ***Light*** |
 Illuminate an object and cast light in a Zone until you dispel it.

-***Alarm*** |
+***Eye*** |
-Set one point as an alarm space
+Set an eye on a Zone.
+You can always see it in your mind, and are alerted if anything occurs there.

 ***Friends*** |
 Try to make a creature's disposition change.
 If it fails, they will know.